Last Updated: 1st January 2021

 - Account profiles: We also collect additional information when you open or update an Argyle Satellite corporate or pre-payment account.
 This includes departmental contacts, cost centre/purchase orders, authorised personnel and invoice records.

 - Driver/PA profiles: We collect information when a driver or passenger assistant signs up to use our services or updates their profile.
 This may include name, email, phone number, address, payment or banking information as well as DBS, license, proof of ID (e.g. passport), vehicle and insurance information.
 For drivers applying for access to our fleet insurance policy we also collect accident and conviction history (used when proposing to the policy broker).
-For passenger assistants we only collect name, email, phone number, address, payment or banking information as well as DBS and license information.
+For passenger assistants we collect; name, email, phone number, address, payment or banking information as well as DBS, proof of ID and license information.
 If a PA uses our services to obtain their DBS, we will keep copies of application forms and evidence required and create a DBS summary from the results.

 - Learner records: As an accredited training centre we collect information from you when you enquire about our courses, attend inductions or engage on a course with us.
-This may include your name, email, phone number, address, employment status (for funding assessments), query information and previous education information.
-If a learner is applying for a taxi qualification and they are comfortable to provide it, we may also collect driving experience, accident history and criminal record information as these may affect their ability to obtain a license after completing a course.
+This may include your name, email, phone number, address, employment status (for funding assessments), passport, driving licence, query information and previous education information.
+If a learner is applying for a taxi qualification and they are comfortable to provide it, we may also collect driving experience, accident history, medical conditions and criminal record information as these may affect their ability to obtain a license after completing a course.

 - User content: We may collect information that you submit when you contact Argyle Satellite to leave feedback or otherwise contact us.
 This may include through social media, when signing up for our newsletters or marketing initiatives and correspondence (letters, emails, phone calls).